KarinaNazarova/code-kata-shopping-cart/README.md

 # CODE-KATA-Shopping-Cart
 This program gives the total price of the items inputted by users as a String.
 The item list includes: A, B, C, D.
-The user must enter the items as one string (no whitespaces allows), and in capital letters.
-Also, the user must only enter the items which are currently available in the supermarket, otherwise exceptions will be raised.
+The user must enter the items as one string (no whitespaces allowed), and using only capital letters.
+Also, the user must only enter the items which are currently available in the supermarket.
+If any of these conditions are not satisfied - the exceptions will be raised.

 The code is thoroughly tested for edge cases which can be found in the 'test' folder.
 The code is implemented with the re-usability in mind, so in case new items/new offers are added to the supermarket, they can just simply be added into the map, without adjusting the logic of the code.